zhutoutoutousan/A-study-note-as-a-beginner/language/_log-L.md/log-L-T_business.md

   - [Imperfect Competition and Efficiency in Lemons Markets](https://ageconsearch.umn.edu/record/270999/files/twerp_939.pdf)

 # P
+- PEST Model
+  - Q: Is there a simulation software for this?
+- Porter's 5 forces model
+  - Q: Is there a simulation software for this?
 - Project Budget
   - [Creating a Project Budget – A Complete Guide](https://www.proprofsproject.com/blog/creating-a-project-budget/)